JonMidhir/Redcrumbs/README.md

 Introducing activity feeds can come at significant cost, increasing the number of writes to your primary datastore across many controller actions - sometimes when previously only reads were being performed.
 Activity feeds have their own characteristics too; they're often not mission critical data, expirable over time and queried in predictable ways.

 It turns out Redis is an ideal solution.
-Superfast to write to and read from and with Memcached-style key expiration built in, leaving your primary database to focus on the business logic.
+Super fast to write to and read from and with Memcached-style key expiration built in, leaving your primary database to focus on the business logic.

 ## Installation